hubci/hugo-docker/README.md

 You can also use `latest` to always use the latest version of Hugo or `nightly` to use the in-development version.
 `nightly` is a snapshot of whatever is in the `master` branch of Hugo, which is unreleased, updated at least once a day.

+`edge` - the edge tag is available as a testing ground for new changes to this image.
+Changes to `master` will appear immediately in the `hugo:edge` image.
+The next proper release will also include those changes unless they are removed before hand.

 In this example, we assume the Hugo files are in a directory called `src` in the repo.
 A full walkthrough on how to do this can be found on [CircleCI's blog](https://circleci.com/blog/build-test-deploy-hugo-sites/).